dmpop/sonnenhut/README.rst

 The app provides the following information:

 -  Geographical coordinates and time zone of the specified city
--  Random photo from Unsplash
+-  Random Unsplash photo of the specified city
 -  Golden hour start and duration
 -  Brief weather summary
 -  Current temperature, wind speed, and humidity